Uturuncu: Recent unrest and threats

 The deformation is centered on an area 5 km west of the summit and is most likely of magmatic origin given the lack of a large hydrothermal system at the volcano and the depth of the deformation.
 The form of the deforming structure is not well known but it lies presumably at a depth of 15–20 km below sea level.

 The uplifting area is surrounded by a ring-shaped area of subsidence (sinking), which is occurring at a rate of 2 mm/year; the total width of deforming terrain is about 170 km although it is not clearly visible in all InSAR data.
 This joint uplift-subsidence has been called a "sombrero pattern" and the subsidence may reflect either a sideward or an upward migration of magma.
-A second, shallow subsidence area has been found south of Uturuncu, which may relate to changes in a hydrothermal system.
+A second, shallow subsidence area has been found south of Uturuncu, which may relate to changes in a hydrothermal system when brines drained out underground.
+This area may have begun subsiding in 2014.
+Deformation stopped in 2017.

 The deformation is most likely caused by magma intruding into the crust from the Altiplano–Puna magmatic body, with the intrusion taking place at a level below that where magma accumulated prior to past eruptions of Uturuncu.
 The more recent changes may instead be a consequence of the upward movement of fluids, rather than magmatic processes.
-It has been described as an ascending diapir, a plate-shaped intrusion or as a growing pluton although an alternative theory holds the ascent of volatiles along a magma column reaching to the Altiplano–Puna magmatic body as responsible for the surface deformation; in that case the uplift might reverse over time.
+It has been described as an ascending diapir, a plate-shaped intrusion, or as a growing pluton, although an alternative theory holds the ascent of volatiles along a magma column reaching to the Altiplano–Puna magmatic body as responsible for the surface deformation; in that case the uplift might reverse over time.

-Such surface uplift has been observed at other volcanic centres in the Central Volcanic Zone but on a global scale it is unusual both for its long duration and its spatial extent, and in the case of Uturuncu demonstrates the continuing activity of the Altiplano–Puna magmatic body.
+Such surface uplift has been observed at other volcanic centres in the Central Volcanic Zone, but on a global scale it is unusual both for its long duration and its spatial extent, and in the case of Uturuncu demonstrates the continuing activity of the Altiplano–Puna magmatic body.
 There is no evidence for a net uplift in the geomorphology of the region, and findings in the terrain around Uturuncu indicate that this uplift certainly began less than 1,000 years ago and likely also less than 100 years ago.
 The uplift might be either a temporary deformation of the volcano that eventually deflates over time, or the current uplift might only be in its beginning stage.
-The term 'zombie volcano' has been coined to describe volcanoes like Uturuncu that have been inactive for a long time but are actively deforming.
+The term "zombie volcano" has been coined to describe volcanoes like Uturuncu that have been inactive for a long time but are actively deforming.